-Based on the Sausalito Wooden Boat Tour guide book, the Classic Sausalito Wooden Boat Tour is a three-hour adventure where you’ll discover the history behind the old wooden shipyards and floating docks lined along the coast of Richardson Bay.
-It’s an amazing tour to see how each historical period and zeitgeist has made Sausalito what it is today.
+Based on the Sausalito Wooden Boat Tour guidebook, the Classic Sausalito Wooden Boat Tour is a three-hour adventure where you’ll discover the history behind the old wooden shipyards and floating docks lined along the coast of Richardson Bay.
+It’s an amazing tour to see how each historical period and the zeitgeist has made Sausalito what it is today.

-She starts explaining the importance of the wooden boat building industry and how it defined Sausalito’s community.
-Then, she talks about WWII and the mark it left on the town and finishes with Sausalito’s transition as a haven for beatniks, artists, and offbeats during the 60s and 70s.
+She starts explaining the importance of the wooden boat-building industry and how it defined Sausalito’s community.
+Then, she talks about WWII and its mark on the town and finishes with Sausalito’s transition as a haven for beatniks, artists, and offbeats during the 60s and 70s.

 You must check out the Historic Sausalito Houseboat Walking Tour if you’re looking for walking tours in Sausalito.